Martin/General Dynamics RB-57F Canberra: Testing and production

 The production aircraft were further modified with new TF33-P-11A engines that delivered even greater thrust than those of the prototypes.
 Foil systems developed in 1962 for the WC-130B to collect particulate debris from nuclear tests were installed in the bomb bay and the fuselage beside the cockpit.
 The wings had four hard points on which to mount the J60 engines and air particulate sampling pods, a gaseous sampling system was housed in the fuselage, and a KA-56 downward-looking panoramic camera mounted in the nose.
 Two aircraft were additionally modified to carry the Bulova 707-1000 long range camera, which had a 240-inch (6096mm) focal length that resulted in its reference designation of Big Item.
 These high-altitude side-looking cameras, secured by a roll-stabilized mount, could take oblique shots at 5 to 15 degrees below the horizon up to 60 nmi range from the aircraft and provide 30-inch (76 cm) high resolution images.
 The electronics were also updated on the standard F model.
 The nose of the aircraft was lengthened to house sophisticated navigational equipment along with sensitive detection equipment for gathering SIGINT/ELINT intelligence.
 The cockpit was provided with a modified Lear MC-1 autopilot.
 The average cost of each RB-57F conversion approximated $1.5 million.

 Operational history

 Weather reconnaissance

-The official mission of the RB-57F was weather reconnaissance, and all RB-57Fs were assigned to meteorological units of the 9th Weather Reconnaissance Wing, Air Weather Service, Military Air Transport Service, headquartered at McClellan Air Force Base, California:
+The official mission of the RB-57F was weather reconnaissance, and all RB-57Fs were assigned to meteorological units of the 9th Weather Reconnaissance Wing, Air Weather Service, Military Air Transport Service (MATS), headquartered at McClellan Air Force Base, California: